 The only value defined for flags in a request and reply is whether more requests/replies will follow this one - this has the value 0x0001.
-To ease implementation, the controller is allowed to send requests and the switch is allowed to send replies with no additional entries.
+To ease implementation, the controller is allowed to send requests and the switch is allowed to send replies with no additional entries (i.e. an empty body).
 However, another message must always follow a message with the more flag set.
-A request that spans multiple messages (has one or more messages with the more flag set), must use the same transaction id (xid) for all messages in the request.
-Messages from a multipart request may be interleaved with other OpenFlow message types, including other multipart requests, but must have distinct transaction ids if multiple unanswered multipart requests are in flight simultaneously.
-If a request spans multiple messages and grows to a size that the switch is unable to buffer, the switch should respond with an error message of type OFPET_BAD_REQUEST and code OFPBRC_MULTIPART_BUFFER_OVERFLOW.
+A request or reply that spans multiple messages (has one or more messages with the more flag set), must use the same multipart type and transaction id (xid) for all messages in the message sequence.
+Messages from a multipart request or reply may be interleaved with other OpenFlow message types, including other multipart requests or replies, but must have distinct transaction ids if multiple unanswered multipart requests or replies are in flight simultaneously.
 Transaction ids of replies must always match the request that prompted them.